GustavoPolicarpo/FlashCards-PWA/README.md

 ## Demo

-You can try the app live on GitHub Pages: [Language Flashcards PWA](https://yourusername.github.io/language-flashcards/)
+You can try the app live on GitHub Pages: [Flashcards PWA](https://gustavopolicarpo.github.io/FlashCards-PWA/)

 ## Usage